 Choosing the CEVA-XM4 opens up a new world of possibilities for the designer, including running computer vision on video streams (1080p, 4K), combining depth generation with vision processing, enabling multi-application processing (for example, combining gesture, face detection, emotions, eye-tracking, and depth), and implementing multi-image algorithms in high resolution.

-Fully programmable in high-level languages, the CEVA-XM4 is an extremely high-performance, low-power, fully synthesizable DSP and memory subsystem IP core that incorporates a wide-vector architecture with fixed- and floating-point processing, multiple simultaneous scalar units, and a vision-oriented, low-power instruction set.
+Fully programmable in high-level languages, the CEVA-XM4 is an extremely high-performance, low-power, fully synthesizable DSP and memory subsystem IP core.
+It incorporates a wide-vector architecture with fixed- and floating-point processing, multiple simultaneous scalar units, and a vision-oriented, low-power instruction set, making it an ideal imaging and computer vison processor for low-power embedded systems.

 The CEVA-XM4 offers faster processing, lower energy consumption, and smaller die size compared to GPU-based solutions.
 More than just a vision processor, the CEVA-XM4 provides a complete development platform with extensive vision libraries that offload computer vision from the host CPU to achieve significant performance boost and energy savings.